Damco-Low-Code/DamcoStripePCF/README.md

   - Environment Variable: EV_StripePublishedKey --> Environment variable for storing Stripe published key.
 You can get this value from Stripe Dashboard.
   - Environment Variable: EV_StripeSecretKey --> Environment variable for storing Stripe secret key.
 You can get this value from Stripe Dashboard.
 #### 2. Set up Environment variables
-Set Stripe published and secret keys in current value section of environment variables EV_StripePublishedKey and EV_StripeSecretKey respectively.
+Set Stripe published and secret keys in default value section of environment variables EV_StripePublishedKey and EV_StripeSecretKey respectively.
 #### 3. Set up the Power Automate “Stripe_GetPaymentIntent”
 The Power Automate will interact with Payment Intent API of Stripe through HTTP request and returns the Payment Intent object including the client_secret value, which is then used by the PCF payment control.
 The flow requires the API secret key to be provided as part of the establishing a connection.
 Follow below steps to configure the flow: